 We assess the economic value of the forecasts based on the Directional Value statistic developed by Blaskowitz and Herwartz (2011) and the Sharpe Ratio.
 The results indicate that the forecasters are successful at generating positive economic profits.
-The mean directional value is larger for developing than for developed countries at all forecast horizons.
-Like for the statistical evaluation of the forecast accuracy, both economic value statistics for developed countries increase on average with the forecast horizon.
-Overall, survey-based forecasts are more successful based on economic evaluation than statistical evaluation, especially for FX4Casts.
+The mean directional value is larger for developing than developed countries at all forecast horizons.
+As with the statistical evaluation of the forecast accuracy, both economic value statistics for developed countries increase on average with the forecast horizon.
+Overall, survey-based forecasts are more successful based on the economic evaluation than statistical evaluation, especially for FX4Casts.
 This result is not surprising, considering the focus of FX4Casts on large financial institutions, whose objective is generating economic profits.
-The findings highlight the importance of economic evaluation metrics for assessing survey-based forecasts.
-Statistical inference methodology can be effectively complemented by economic evaluation of the exchange rate forecasts, since the latter capture important aspects of the market participants' behavior.